ucsb-cs148-w25/pj12-closettracker/docs/DEPLOY.md

 - The app currently runs locally and is not deployed to a cloud platform.
 Ensure you keep your API keys and config files private.
-- If any setup issues arise, refer to the development team for troubleshooting.
+- Reach out to our team for configuration files and API keys.
-Updating the Deployment Documentation

 Victor Nardi is responsible for maintaining this document and updating it throughout the quarter.